Enable Chat Features

 </paths>

-Initialize Google Places API Key (Optional)
+### Initialize Google Places API Key (Optional)

 To enable location search result preview while sending location message, a Google Places API Key is required.
-To obtain the API key for your application, you can check the documentation provided by Google.
-To initialize, insert your obtained key using the initializeGooglePlacesApiKey() method.
+To obtain the API key for your application, you can check [the documentation](https://developers.google.com/places/web-service/get-api-key) provided by Google.
+To initialize, insert your obtained key using the `initializeGooglePlacesApiKey()` method.

 TapTalk.initializeGooglePlacesApiKey(GOOGLE_PLACES_API_KEY);

-Your key also needs to be defined in your application's AndroidManifest.xml file, under the <application> tag.
+Your key also needs to be defined in your application's **AndroidManifest.xml** file, under the `<application>` tag.

 <application